Entries for the 2013 Aurealis Awards are closed.

 You must supply a copy of the work(s) entered to each judge in the relevant category/categories by December 31, 2013.
 Once you have formally submitted an entry via the online form, the coordinator will contact you with the postal addresses for the relevant judges.

 What works are eligible?

 Any work of speculative fiction written by an Australian citizen of permanent resident and published for the first time between 1 January 2013 and 31 December 2013 is eligible to be entered.

 Anyone can enter a work and there is no entry fee for the Awards, however registrants must agree to send or submit a copy of the entered work to each judge in the category or categories the work is entered in.
 There are three judges in each category.
 Details of judges postal addresses will be provided after works are registered.

 A list of entries appears on the Aurealis Awards website and is progressively updated during the year.
 Only formally entered works will be considered for the awards.

 Yes, for the first time in 2013 all works can be submitted electronically.
 You will be given instructions on how to do so after you have entered your work.

 Online entries must have been lodged by midnight 7 December 2013.
 And copies of entered works must be received by the judging panels at the addresses provided no later than 31 December 2013.

 For the Peter McNamara Convenors' Award please read information and access an entry form for this award on the Rules and Conditions page.

-Finalists will be announced on the website in late March 2013, and the winners announced at a ceremony in Sydney in May 2013.
+Finalists will be announced on the website in late February 2014, and the winners announced at a ceremony in Canberra in April 2014.